-Continuing our weekly series of AT‘s favourite 100 hikes worldwide (first appearing in our 2012 special celebratory edition of Adventure Travel which marked our 100th issue), this week look at the very scenic Cotswold Way…
+Continuing our weekly series of AT‘s favourite 100 hikes worldwide (first appearing in our 2012 special celebratory edition of Adventure Travel which marked our 100th issue), this week look at a particularly scenic route, the Cotswold Way…

 The Cotswold Way will take you through scenery as typically English as it comes, passing through pretty Cotswold villages and market towns, as well as picturesque, rolling countryside.